open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 - Every operator has a `type`.
 - Every operator can be given a unique `id`.
 If you use the same type of operator more than once in a pipeline, you must specify an `id`.
 Otherwise, the `id` defaults to the value of `type`.
 - Operators will output to the next operator in the pipeline.
 The last operator in the pipeline will emit from the receiver.
 Optionally, the `output` parameter can be used to specify the `id` of another operator to which logs will be passed directly.
+- Only parsers and general purpose operators should be used.

 ### Multiline configuration